 The Loyola Social Justice Law Clinic

-LMU Loyola Law School's unparalleled commitment to social justice is reflected in the variety and richness of its 20+ live-client legal clinics, whose students have dedicated more than 60,000 pro bono hours per year to helping, since 1996, over 50,000 clients.
-Known collectively as the Loyola Social Justice Law Clinic, these clinics share a newly renovated 23,000-square-foot facility that simulates the experience of a law practice with several specialties, thereby giving students practical experience working in a law-firm setting.
+LMU Loyola Law School's unparalleled commitment to social justice is reflected in the variety and richness of its 20+ live-client legal clinics, whose students have dedicated more than 30,000 pro bono hours per year to helping, since 1996, over 74,000 clients.
+Known collectively as the Loyola Social Justice Law Clinic, these clinics share a 23,000-square-foot facility that simulates the experience of a law practice with several specialties, thereby giving students practical experience working in a law-firm setting.

-"Loyola’s mission has always focused on serving the underserved,” says Cindy Archer, Associate Dean for Clinical Programs & Experiential Learning.
-“Our new Social Justice Law Clinic and expanded offerings give our students even more ways to gain practical experience while giving back to the community."
-To see more of these offerings, please visit here.
+"Loyola’s mission has always focused on serving the underserved,” says Elizabeth Bluestein, Executive Director.
+“The Social Justice Law Clinic provides our students even more ways to gain practical experience while giving back to the community."
+To read more about our clinical course offerings, please visit here.

 above and beyond in their clinic work